arunofhyd/OmniSearch/latest_native.md

 		end if

 		tell application "System Events" to set currentPID to unix id of process "Safari" as text

+		set activeWinID to 0
+		set activeTabIndex to 0

 		tell application "Safari"
 			set tabReused to false